Top Tips for Preparing for Your Abdominoplasty

 Quitting smoking is critical for a successful recovery.
 Nicotine can impede healing and lead to wound complications, so patients should quit smoking at least six weeks before and after surgery.
 It’s also important to follow your surgeon’s instructions regarding starting or stopping certain medications before the surgery.

-Pain medication and antibiotics are often prescribed to minimize infection risk and manage discomfort post-surgery.
+Pain medication and antibiotics are often prescribed to minimise infection risk and manage discomfort post-surgery.
 Avoid nicotine replacement therapies, as they can interfere with recovery.
-Making these adjustments improves your chances of a smooth recovery and successful surgery.
+Making these adjustments increases your chances of a successful surgery.

 Home Preparation for Smooth Recovery